How to Negotiate With Mandarich Law Group to Settle Debt

 • Debt collectors are not allowed to call you at home before 8 a.m. or after 9 p.m.

-• Debt collectors cannot discuss your debt with your friends or family.
+• Debt collectors cannot discuss your debt with your friends or family, other than your spouse.

 • Debt collectors cannot lie about the debt amount or anything information surrounding the debt.